Braves-Attempt/taxi/src/eth/example/HTG9200/fpga/README.md

 ## Introduction

 This example design targets the HiTech Global HTG-9200 FPGA board.
+Design variants are provided for both the bare HTG-9200, as well as the HTG-9200 with the HiTech Global HTG-FMC-X6QSFP28 FMC+ board installed on J9.

 The design places looped-back MACs on the Ethernet ports, as well as XFCP on the USB UART for monitoring and control.